critocrito/archive-scaffold/wireguard_ansible/README.md

 ansible-playbook wireguard.yml -u root -k -i hosts -t add_client
 ```

-The new client config will then be downloaded to the **wireguard_role/profiles** folder on your local host.
+The new client config will then be downloaded to the **run_dir** folder on your local host.

 Note: This needs to be run from the directory the initial setup was done from and not from a newly cloned one.